Skip to Content Facebook Feature Image

 The subsequent yearslong conflict killed 179 British troops, some 4,500 American personnel and many thousands of Iraqis.

-The current government is keen to prevent that happening again, but critics say that attempts to set firm limits on Britain’s involvement could be swept away by a fast-moving conflict.
+Critics say attempts to set firm limits on Britain’s involvement in Iran could be swept away by a fast-moving conflict.

 “We are being drawn in, just as we were in Iraq, following the U.S. into an incredibly dangerous situation,” said John McDonnell, a lawmaker from the governing Labour Party.